Sun Safety & Children's Swimwear

 We want children to enjoy their time in the sun, while being safe and comfortable in our children's swimwear, which is why we prioritise sun protection in our fabrics and designs.

 Sunshine is a great way to get healthy doses of vitamin D. However we all understand the dangers of repeated unprotected exposure to the sun's ultraviolet rays, and more importantly, the long term damage that burn events can cause.
 UV exposure can cause skin damage, eye damage, immune system suppression, and skin cancer.

 It's important to teach our children how to enjoy fun in the sun safely.

-One of the best ways to protect children is to cover up and shield skin from UV rays.
+One of the best ways to protect children is to cover up, and shield their delicate skin from UV rays.

 Some of this information was sourced from kidshealth.org and various other reputable sunsafe sites.